These pages are in the development stage. The author is consulting with members about the format and content.

 This gazetteer is intended to present information about all the streets in the town of Royal Leamington Spa, including Lillington and Milverton, but not Whitnash.
 A typical entry lists the date of the street, the number of buildings or addresses in the street, the origin of the name and finally the location of the street.
 Other key information such as prominent or important present and past buildings and Listed Buildings status is sometimes included.

 Details about key buildings such as pubs, banks, shops and cinemas may be added.
-An obstacle to doing this easily is the number of times streets were renumbered in the nineteenth century, the main occasion being around 1875.

-The dates are nearly always approximate and may refer to when planning permission was first granted, when laying out of the street began, sewers were laid or the first significant buildings were erected.
+DATES.
+The dates stated are nearly always approximate and may refer to when planning permission was first granted, when laying out of the street began, sewers were laid or the first significant buildings were erected.
 In some streets buildings were demolished and rebuilt several times; for example, Charlotte Street has housing which was built in seven or eight different decades from the 1820s to the 1980s.
 There is a similar uncertainty about dates when buildings were demolished, such as slum clearance.

-Occasionally single buildings are listed and others of these may be added.
 A very large number of houses had names in the nineteenth century but it is not intended that many of these will be added.

 A searchable map which shows most of the streets which still exist is –